2005 is the fiftieth anniversary of the complete publication

 of how you can present a paper or otherwise get involved.

 There will be a wide variety of guests to be in attendance.
 Tolkien 2005 isn't just a film-fan event, so the guests include notable Tolkien scholars and experts.
-For up to date information please visit the Guests page of the Tolkien Society.

 The entire event will be held at Aston University, Birmingham.
 For those